 At night the sky is full with stars.
 Many of them you will never have seen before.
 The Southern Cross, for example, is now completely visible.

 During this voyage you will have plenty of time to learn the skills on square rigged sailing and enjoy a real sailors life.
 Once the ship has left port you will be assigned to the watch system and you will sail and steer the ship, of course with some help of the crew.
 As this is quite a long voyage at sea the sail training aspect is a real part of this trip.
 But of course there still is enough time to relax and enjoy your time with your fellow trainees or take some time to read and star gaze!

-If at all possible the Captain will absolutely try to visit one of the Cape Verde Islands en route to Uruguay.
-Diversity of the Cape Verde Islands: One of the main draws of the Cape Verde islands is the tropical climate and stunning beaches for the ultimate sun-lovers holiday, but there is much more to discover across the archipelago…
+Ten days after leaving the Canary Islands you’ll make a stop at the Cape Verde Islands before the full ocean crossing to Uruguay.
+One of the main draws of the remote Atlantic Cape Verde islands is the tropical climate and stunning beaches for the ultimate sun-lovers holiday, but there is much more to discover across the archipelago…